vue-macros/vue-macros/README.md

 - ✨ Explore and extend more macros and syntax sugar to Vue.
 - 💚 Supports both Vue 2.7 and Vue 3 out-of-the-box.
 - 🦾 Full TypeScript / Volar support.
-- ⚡️ Supports Vite, Webpack, Vue CLI, Rollup, esbuild and more, powered by [unplugin](https://github.com/unjs/unplugin).
+- ⚡️ Supports Vite, Nuxt, Webpack, Vue CLI, Rollup, esbuild and more, powered by [unplugin](https://github.com/unjs/unplugin).

 ## Installation